Even Delta-Matroids and the Complexity of Planar Boolean CSPs: Even -matroids and matchings

 The authors of \cite{dvorak-kupec-planar-csp} also verify that every even $\Delta$-matroid of arity at most 5 is matching realizable.
 However, as we prove in Appendix~\ref{sec:appendix}, this is not true for higher arities.

 \begin{proposition} There exists an even $\Delta$-matroid of arity 6 which is not matching realizable. \end{proposition}

 Proposition \ref{prop:notmatchrel} shows that we cannot hope to simply replace the constraint nodes by graphs and run the Edmonds' algorithm.
 The $\Delta$-matroid constraints can exhibit new and more complicated behavior than just matchings in graphs, as we shall soon see.
-In fact, there is a known exponential lower bound for solving edge CSP with matroid constraints (matroids being special cases of even $\Delta$-matroids) given by oracles (i.e. not lists of tuples)~\cite{bouchet}, which rules out any polynomial time algorithm that would work in the oracle model.
-In particular, we are convinced that our method of contracting blossoms can not be significantly simplified while still staying polynomial time computable.
+In fact, there is a known exponential lower bound for the matroid parity problem (matroids being special cases of even $\Delta$-matroids and matroid parity being a special case of edge CSP, see above) where $M$ is given by an oracle (i.e. not explicit lists of tuples)~\cite{jensen-korte} (see also a related result by L. Lov\'asz~\cite{lovasz-matroids} that considers a problem slightly different from matroid matchings), which rules out any polynomial time algorithm that would work in the oracle model.
+In particular, we are convinced that our method of contracting blossoms cannot be significantly simplified while still staying polynomial time computable.